2023 Merdeka Tournament

 The 2023 Merdeka Tournament was the 42nd edition of the tournament which was organised by the Football Association of Malaysia.
 The tournament, which featured three participants, took place between 13 and 17 October.

 Tajikistan emerged as the champion of the tournament for their first title after beating host Malaysia 2–0 at the final.

 Participating nations

 The teams were announced by the Football Association of Malaysia (FAM) in March 2023.
 The draw took place on 8 August 2023.
-However, Lebanon later pulled out of the tournament due to the 2026 World Cup qualifying draws putting them in the same group with Palestine, later replaced by Tajikistan.
+Lebanon later withdrew from the tournament because the 2026 World Cup qualification draw placed them in the same group as Palestine.
+Tajikistan was then selected to replace Lebanon.

-Due to Israel's genocide of Palestinians, Palestine decided to withdraw three days prior to the tournament.
+Due to Gaza war, Palestine decided to withdraw three days prior to the tournament.

 The following are the FIFA Rankings of the participating national teams, as of 21 September 2023.